Coder4916/Think-In-Space/README.md

 1. [Bootstrap 5.3](https://getbootstrap.com/) was used to assist with the responsiveness and styling of the website.

-2. [Google Fonts](https://fonts.google.com/) was used to import the “Roboto”, “Lexend” fonts into the html file, and were used on all parts of the site.
+2. [Google Fonts](https://fonts.google.com/) was used to import the “Roboto” and “Lexend” fonts into the html file, and were used on all parts of the site.

 3. [Font Awesome](https://fontawesome.com/) was used throughout the website to add icons for aesthetic and UX purposes.